Today we will distinguish two quality management terms: precision vs accuracy.

 Let us consider the example discussed earlier.
-From a production lot, you randomly pick five rods for a quality inspection.
+You randomly pick five rods from a production lot for a quality inspection.
 You measure their lengths, and the dimensions are as follows:

 You can see that all measurements are very close to the target length of the rod, 10 meters.
 Although the values are closer to the target value, they are not close to each other, and the scatter is high.

 So, you can say that these measurements are accurate but not precise.

 You may be wondering which characteristic of measurement is more desirable.

 This is because all data are close to the actual value, which is a sign of the correctness of a deliverable.
 However, the ideal scenario is when the measurements are precise as well because they are both close to the target value and very close to each other.

 The Difference Between Precision and Accuracy

 - Accurate data are close to the target value, while precise data are close to each other.